 Recognizing barriers such as transportation, scheduling conflicts, language differences, and mistrust of systems, our program offers flexible, low-barrier access points-including mobile crisis supports, telehealth options, and after-hours services.
-We ensure service locations are accessible and welcoming, with language interpreters and cultural liaisons available to facilitate communication.
+We ensure service locations are accessible and welcoming, with interpreter and cultural liaisons available to facilitate communication.
 Outreach efforts include community-led events and collaboration with trusted community leaders to build rapport and trust.
 We also provide text, online, and phone-based support to accommodate families' preferences and needs, reducing logistical barriers and fostering ongoing engagement.

-i.
+c.
 Enrollment & Engagement Approach:

 Describe how participants will be enrolled and engaged in the program.
 Include any tools, processes, or approaches you will use that are responsive to the needs and preferences of the population served (e.g., Individual Service Plan (ISP), intake forms, assessment tools, culturally responsive practices).
+Describe how participants will be enrolled and engaged in the program.
+Include any tools, processes, or approaches you will use that are responsive to the needs and preferences of the population served (e.g., Individual Service Plan (ISP), intake forms, assessment tools, culturally responsive practices).
 Participants are enrolled through a streamlined referral process that includes an intake discussion, culturally responsive assessment, and shared goal setting with families.
 We use personalized tools such as culturally adapted intake forms and narrative-based assessments to understand individual preferences and cultural contexts.
 Families are engaged using trauma-informed practices that emphasize trust, choice, and collaboration, such as motivational interviewing and family-centered planning.
-Ongoing engagement is supported through regular check-ins, feedback sessions, and flexible service delivery to ensure each family's unique needs and culture remain central to their care.
+Ongoing engagement is supported through regular check-ins, feedback sessions, and flexible service delivery options assuring each family's unique needs and culture are central to their care pathway.
 This approach promotes sustained involvement, fostered by our commitment to respectful, accessible, and culturally attuned services.